gogodr/crypto-action/README.md

+(Disclaimer: This software was made 80% by ChatGPT)
 # Crypto Action
 This is a simple crypto trading indicator function that uses financial indicators to suggest whether to buy, sell or hold a cryptocurrency.